AlvFolgado/alvfolgado.github.io/_posts/2017-07-19-javacommandiargumenti.md

 A. ProcessBuilder.java:

- As we can see in the [Definition](https://docs.oracle.com/javase/7/docs/api/java/lang/ProcessBuilder.html), ProcessBuilder accept an String[] or a List<String>.
-These elements define the process to call as the one in the first position of the array, and the rest as separate arguments.
+ As we can see in the [Definition](https://docs.oracle.com/javase/7/docs/api/java/lang/ProcessBuilder.html), ProcessBuilder accept an String[] or a List of Strings.
+These elements define the process to call as the one in the first position of the array/List, and the rest as separate arguments.

  This mean, that if we are receiving an input String from a malicious user, we could not exploit the "spaces" anymore,since they will be just interpreted as a whole argument.
 The only way to implement this will be by intentionally tokenizing spaces from a whole userInput String and create the right String[].

  But, Who is going implement something that tokenize a String that could be crafted with an userInput?
+ Certainly some 3PP could do this and call after it a ProcessBuilder, but we have in front of us a more obvious approach.

  B. Runtime.java: